| Texas

 Twist" guardrail end was developed in the 1970s to deflect vehicles by

-many flipped when hitting this.
-So in the late '80s and early
+many overturned when hitting this.
+So in the late '80s and

 '90s, TTI developed a new guardrail end treatment called the

-extruding the rail and breaking the wooden posts.
+extruding the rail and breaking the wooden posts (you can see an

 - Texas

 initiated the concept of roadside parks.
-The first picnic area
+The first such facility

-In recent years, though, funding issues, as well as the proliferation
+Grange.
+In recent years, though, funding issues, as well as the

 of fast-food restaurants, has resulted in Texas closing an increasing